necyberteam/qa-bot/publishing.md

 For smaller changes or when integration testing isn't needed:

 1. Use stable version number (no rc suffix) from the start
+2. Build the library and app: `npm run build:lib && npm run build`
-2. Follow steps 1-2 above
+3. Follow steps 1-2 above (including the build and commit steps)
-3. Skip to step 5 (Create tag, GitHub release, and publish to npm)
+4. Skip to step 5 (Create tag, GitHub release, and publish to npm)

 ## Maintaining the Release Branch